The physics case for neutrino-neutrino collisions: Experimental Setup

 \section{Experimental Setup}

+As introduced in Refs.~\cite{King:1999kx, Yang:2022qgs}, collimated beams of neutrinos can be produced from a long straight section in the muon collider ring.
+For a muon beam with energy of 1.5 to 5 TeV, the circumference is from 4.5 to 10 km~\cite{Accettura:2023ked}, and the decayed neutrinos’ energy are spread from zero to their parental energy value~\cite{Yang:2022qgs}.
+An illustration of the proposed neutrino beam can refer to Ref.~\cite{Yang:2022qgs}.
+While neutrino-neutrino collisions can be realised with two of such beams, a detailed configuration of the detector to be put in between the two neutrino beams is to be defined, with potential radiation hazards to be mitigated~\cite{King:1999kx}.

-As introduced in Ref.~\cite{Yang:2022qgs}, collimated neutrino beams can be achieved from TeV scale muon beams.
-An illustration of the proposed neutrino beam and collider can refer to Ref.~\cite{Yang:2022qgs}.
-Similarly, the instantaneous luminosity of a neutrino lepton collider would be limited by two main factors: 1) the intensity of the neutrino beam compared with the incoming muon beam is suppressed by roughly the fraction of the collider ring circumference occupied by the production straight section~\cite{King:1999kx}, 2) the neutrino beam spread, which may be modulated to be more focused.
+Similarly as discussed in Ref.~\cite{Yang:2022qgs}, the instantaneous luminosity of a neutrino collider would be limited by two main factors: 1) the intensity of the neutrino beam compared with the incoming muon beam is suppressed by roughly the fraction of the collider ring circumference occupied by the production straight section~\cite{King:1999kx}, 2) the neutrino beam spread, which may be modulated to be more focused.

 In more details, by using the formula for the instantaneous luminosity,